-- From the Windows Start menu, click All Programs > Microsoft SQL Server 2008 Configuration Tools > SQL Server Configuration Manager. - 2.
+- 1. Start the SQL Server Configuration Manager. - 2.
 Click SQL Server 2008 Services and see whether SQL Server (MSSQLSERVER) is running. - 3.
-If it is not, start the service by right-clicking SQL Server (MSSQLSERVER) and selecting Start.
+If it is not, start the service by right-clicking SQL Server (MSSQLSERVER) and selecting Start. - 4.
+Exit the SQL Server Configuration Manager.